-So we need to start making the case that support costs are a good idea.
+So we need to start making the case that core costs are a good idea.

 The phrase "on the cause" is probably particularly unhelpful here.
 In a well-run charity, the phrase is meaningless.
 Whether it reaches beneficiaries, or gets spent on staff who raise funds, or support beneficiary-facing roles, it still goes on the cause.

 I think the biggest single factor here is probably fundraising communications.
 Rather than articulating to donors what is actually needed, fundraisers have - rightly for them - tended to concentrate on what they know will reliably extract cash.
 So charities’ narrative has tended to cast beneficiaries as helpless victims, and has promised that donors’ cash will all go to the front line.
 These tactics work in the short term but in the long run arguably do more harm than good.

 Charities need to articulate a holistic approach to comms, which doesn’t just focus on obtaining cash, but on overall, long-term reputational benefits.
 If no one is articulating what charity is actually like and how it actually works then other stakeholders will have little idea.

 But of course, people do want to know that cash is well spent.
 And so they should.
 At the moment, we aren’t telling them, so they are defaulting to a simple model, and measuring inputs – the amount spent.